Creating great content is the most important part of all successful eCommerce SEO strategies. And it’s no different for eCommerce companies.

 It’s Easier for Users

 By having robust internal linking throughout your website, you make it easy for users to discover related products naturally.
 The easier a user can go to different pages of your website, the more products they’ll discover, the more time they’ll spend on your website.
+This includes watching your eCommerce videos.
 The latter two of which are actually ranking signals that Google considers when presenting search results.

 The way your internal pages link to each other is called your internal linking profile.